flutter/website/src/docs/codelabs/explicit-animations.md

 the range of other frame values.
-`AnimationController` is **playable**&mdash;it provides controls for triggering changes to its `value` property (between its `lowerBound` and `upperBound`) over time (whatever value is passed for the `duration` parameter).
+`AnimationController` is **playable**&mdash;it provides controls for triggering changes to its `value` property (between its `lowerBound` and `upperBound`) over a specified period of time
+(the `duration` parameter).
 Once triggered, `AnimationController`
-changes its `value`property over time to the other values in the range between`upperBound` and `lowerBound`.
+changes its `value` property over time to the other values in the range between `upperBound` and `lowerBound`.
-This change in `value` over time within the range of values is what creates the animation effect.
+This change in `value` over time is what creates the animation effect.
-`AnimationController` is also highly **configurable**, allowing you to define any of the following:
+`AnimationController` is also highly **configurable**, allowing you to change the following:
-* The range of values to use for an animation.
-* The amount of time it takes to cycle the `value` property through the range of possible values.
-* Whether `value` should move forward or backward through the range.
+* Whether the animation should progress forward or backward through the range of values once triggered.
-* The conditions for starting, stopping, or repeating the animation.
-* Changes in the rate that `value` switches to other values in the range.
+* The amount(s) that an animation's `value` changes between each frame.

 The following sections demonstrate how to use `AnimationController` by providing step-by-step instructions for